zombodb/zombodb/BLOCK-ROUTING.md

         }
 ```

-As explained in [CROSS-INDEX-JOINS.md](CROSS-INDEX-JOINS.md), ZomboDB will run a CrossJoinQuery on every shard for `book` that then uses the FastTerms shard action to query **every** shard in `book_content`, and then rewrite the final query to find `book` documents with an `id` contained in the set of all `book_id`s found FastTerms.
+As explained in [CROSS-INDEX-JOINS.md](CROSS-INDEX-JOINS.md), ZomboDB will run a CrossJoinQuery on every shard for `book` that then uses the FastTerms shard action to query **every** shard in `book_content`, and then rewrite the final query to find `book` documents with an `id` contained in the set of all `book_id`s found by FastTerms.
 And again, all of this is happening for every shard in `books` (40, in this example).

-Note here that the `can_optimize_joins` proeprty is true in the generated query.
+Note here that the `can_optimize_joins` proeprty is `true` in the generated query.
 This means ZomboDB examined both `idxbook` and `idxcontent` and determined that they're routed in a way that's equivalent.
 As such, the block routing optimization can kick in.

 What happens is that when the CrossJoinQuery is executing on, say, shard 2 of `idxbook`, it only needs to use FastTerms to query shard 2 on `idxcontent` because there's no possible way any of the other shards in `idxcontent` could contain docs with `book_content.book_id` values that would match the `book.id` values contained on shard 2 of `book`.
 This is because we defined each index to use block routing on the fields that were defined as equivalent in the index linking `options`.